ualberta-cmput301/ualberta-cmput301.github.io/content/labs/lab4_part.md

 1. Your CCID (not your student id number!)

-2. Link to your branch in the repository at eClass
+2. Link to your branch in the repository at Canvas

 **Due Date**